 What do I do if the other car drives off after hitting me?

-You’ll need to make any claims for property damage within nine months of the accident.
+You’ll need to make any claims for vehicle damage within nine months of the accident.
 There’ll usually be a £300 excess on these claims.
 Claims for personal injury need to be made within three years.

 Will my claim be successful if I’m hit by an untraceable driver?

+It depends who is at fault.
 The MIB should work with your insurance company and the police to work out who’s at fault for the accident.

 If they find that you were at fault – either wholly or partially – they might reject or reduce the amount of your claim.